-The sleeve gastrectomy (gastric sleeve surgery) is a relative newcomer in the field of obesity surgery but is one that is gaining in popularity among surgeons as it is a lower risk option than the more invasive surgeries such as a bypass.
+The sleeve gastrectomy (gastric sleeve surgery) is a relative newcomer in the field of obesity surgery but is one that is gaining in popularity among surgeons as it takes less time to perform than gastric bypass surgery.

 The sleeve gastrectomy procedure is simpler and shorter than a bypass and, although it is not quite as effective, it can produce results close to that of a bypass.
 It is performed as a single weight-loss procedure or as the first part of a two-stage surgery (duodenal switch or gastric bypass).